palladidrago/Sharpie/README.md

 * Fix the app logo.
 * Make the mashov not send an email because it thinks I'm logging in from a new device.

-# Done:

-* Move the language button to the settings page (or remove it entirely)
-* Sort out the whole navbar mess.
-* Home screen: fix tabs, add assignment tab.